briansmith/ring/BUILDING.md

 this is a little unusual, I would be particularly grateful if you could report any problems building (or using) *ring*'s Rust crate.

+Currently on Windows you must currently invoke cargo from a Visual Studio Native Tools Command Prompt.
+Otherwise the build will likely fail in confusing ways because either msbuild won't be found or there will be a version mismatch between the toolchain used to build the C parts of the library and the toolchain used by cargo/rustc for linking.

 Building the C Library on Linux and Similar Platforms